top of page

 Contact

-RESEARCH PAPERS
+RESEARCH PAPERS ON AT DESIGN

 Howard, J., Bowtell, M., Fisher, Z., Tasker, L. H., & Tree, J. (2023) Can a previously co-designed device be used by others?
 A service evaluation of the use of the Sativex spray holder for individuals with multiple sclerosis.
 Disability and rehabilitation: Assistive technology, DOI: 10.1080/17483107.2023.2228344